Coreyandres10/Econest/README.md

 # Econest
 Econest is a financial management platform built on the MERN (MongoDB, Express.js, React, Node.js) stack, offering users powerful tools for budget planning and expense tracking.
+With secure email and password sign-up, users can effortlessly track all income and expenses by uploading a bank statement into the system and letting Econest do all the magic.
+Uploading these figures will allow for the user to budget goals across various categories such as groceries, entertainment, bills.

+Utilizing React for the front-end, Econest will display charts and graphs to visualize users' spending habits, providing valuable insights into their financial landscape.
+The MongoDB database ensures efficient data storage and retrieval back-end, while Node.js and Express.js handle the server-side functionalities.
+The MERN stack will allow for a seamless and responsive user experience.

+Further more to enhance financial awareness, Econest integrates a live API for stock updates, allowing users to stay informed about their investment portfolio.
+This dynamic feature provides real-time market data and insights, aligning with our commitment to offering a comprehensive financial management experience.